Table of contents

 When the rundolines program works as expected, the troubleshooting steps can be repeated for the rundo program.
 However, rundo.exe is more complex than rundolines.exe and may not be compatible with as many editors as the rundolines program.
 This possible limitation can be overcome by using rundolines instead of rundo as explained in Section 4: to run an entire Stata do-file highlight all text in the editor (usually by pressing Ctrl-A) and then call rundolines.exe.Masterov demonstrated in a post to the Stata mailing list how a do-file can be executed from Vi.
 Poen showed how individual lines can be executed from WinEdt.
 Nicholas Winter suggested changes to the programs that made them more efficient and solved some problems with the Windows clipboard.
 Jeffrey Arnold described how INI files can be used to set program parameters, making it possible to distribute precompiled and thus more user-friendly versions of the rundo and rundolines programs.

-Others tested the programs with different editors, suggested modifications, or provided general feedback.
-For this, I would like to thank the following persons: Alexey Bessudnov, Nicholas Cox, Marcos Delprato, Matthew Forbes, Ari Friedman, Stefan Gawrich, Masakazu Hojo, Changhwan Kim and Haebong Woo, Keith Kranker, Randall Lewis, Kieran McCaul, Salmai Qari, Tomoyo Sakiyama, Alonso Sánchez, Raul Sanchez, Sven-Oliver Spieß, Timm Sprenger, Francisco Tschen, Renato Vargas, Robert White, Ansgar Wolsing, Amanda Tzy-Chyi Yu, and Markus Zielonka.
+Others tested the programs with different editors, suggested modifications, or provided general feedback: Alexey Bessudnov, Nicholas Cox, Marcos Delprato, Matthew Forbes, Ari Friedman, Stefan Gawrich, Masakazu Hojo, Changhwan Kim and Haebong Woo, Keith Kranker, Randall Lewis, Kieran McCaul, Salmai Qari, Tomoyo Sakiyama, Alonso Sánchez, Raul Sanchez, Sven-Oliver Spieß, Timm Sprenger, Francisco Tschen, Renato Vargas, Robert White, Ansgar Wolsing, Amanda Tzy-Chyi Yu, and Markus Zielonka.

 - July 2004: First version of rundolines.au3 sent to the Stata mailing list (see Statalist archive).